Random unitaries, Robustness, and Complexity of Entanglement: Conclusion

 \section{Conclusion}

-In our work, we tested the evolution of entanglement induced by applying a cooling algorithm to different states, all being the ground states of Hamiltonians in the same class of integrable models, but in different macroscopic phases.
-Because of this choice, each of the chosen states is characterized by an initial entanglement spectrum following the same Poissonian distribution.
-Quite surprisingly, states in different phases evolve differently, depending on the macroscopic phase.
+In our work, we tested the evolution of entanglement induced by applying a cooling algorithm to different states, all but one being the ground states of Hamiltonians in the same class of integrable models, but in different macroscopic phases.
+For completeness, to check the independence of our results from integrability, we also considered a non-integrable extension.
+Each of the chosen states is characterized by an initial entanglement spectrum following the same Poissonian distribution.
+Quite surprisingly, states in different phases evolve differently, depending on the macroscopic phase and on the different sets of gates employed.
 In the paramagnetic phase, the ground state can be obtained by adiabatic continuation from a fully factorized, classical one.
 Thus, it contains only local correlations whose entanglement the cooling algorithm can progressively remove when a complete (universal) set of local unitaries are employed.
 In the ferromagnetic phase, in agreement with the quasi-adiabatic continuation approach, the ground states can be seen as locally deformed GHZ states~\cite{Hamma2016, Hastings2005}.
 Hence, after the cooling algorithm has destroyed the local entanglement, the residual global entanglement (characteristic of a GHZ state) is resilient to such a process.
 Its destruction would require a series of moves that are accepted even if they are increasing the entanglement until they overcome the barrier separating a GHZ state from a separable one, but such an event is exponentially suppressed with the system size.

 Finally, in the presence of topological frustration, we are not in the range of validity of the quasi-adiabatic continuation.
-However, it was proved~\cite{Giampaolo2019, Odavic2022} that the ground state can still be seen as a locally deformed W state.
-The W states, as well as the GHZ states, are states that maximize the multipartite entanglement but, differently from these latter, also show a large bipartite entanglement.
-Its presence, being also somewhat non-local, provides an amount of the entanglement that the cooling algorithm can destroy, but less efficiently as the system size increases.
+However, it was proved~\cite{Giampaolo2019, Odavic2022} that the ground state can still be seen as a locally deformed W-state.
+The $W$-states, as well as the GHZ states, are states that, while maximizing the multipartite entanglement, also show a large bipartite entanglement, unlike the latter states.
+Its presence, being also somewhat non-local, provides an amount of entanglement that the cooling algorithm can destroy, but less efficiently as the system size increases.